-With 2,700 beds and 7,500 outpatients per day, Jikei University Hospitals is considered one of the largest educational hospital systems in the country.
-The university also has an international exchange programme with King’s College London and the University of Leeds.
+With 2,700 beds and 7,500 outpatients a day, Jikei University Hospitals is considered one of the largest educational hospital systems in the country.
+The university also has international exchange programmes with King’s College London and the University of Leeds.

 Jikei has four university hospitals – Katsushika Medical Center, Daisan Hospital in Chofu Komae, the Kashiwa Hospital in Chiba and the Jikei University School of Medicine Triton Clinic in Harumi.

 University of Nebraska Medical Center: learning in the lab and on the ward